-Eligible applicants under this competition are nonprofit organizations, nonprofit private universities and colleges, and public institutions of higher education.1 For-profit organizations are not eligible to apply.
+Eligible applicants under this competition are nonprofit organizations, nonprofit private universities and colleges, and public institutions of higher education.
+For-profit organizations are not eligible to apply.
 States, municipalities or tribal governments are not eligible to apply.
 Nonprofit organizations described in Section 501(c)(4) of the Internal Revenue Code that engage in prohibited lobbying activities as defined in Section 3 of the Lobbying Disclosure Act of 1995 are not eligible to apply.

-The total amount of expected federal funding available under this announcement is up to \$12,678,000, depending on Agency funding levels, the quality of applications received, and other applicable considerations.
-It is anticipated that a total of four to nine cooperative agreements, each with a project period of up to eighteen months, will be awarded under this announcement.
+The total estimated amount of federal funding potentially available under this announcement is approximately \$25,400,000 (\$12,700,000 from FY 2017 and potentially \$12,700,000 from FY 2018), depending on Agency funding levels, the quality of applications received, and other applicable considerations.
+It is anticipated that a total of four to nine cooperative agreements, each with a project period of up to three (3) years, will be awarded under this announcement.
 Applicants must provide a non-federal cost-share/match that equals at least 10 percent of the total amount of federal funding requested for the project (see Section III.B of this announcement for information on the minimum non-federal 10 percent cost-share/match requirement).